System Design Space

 History of Lovable

-A post about the evolution from GPT Engineer to a platform with a rating of $6.6B.
+A post about the evolution from GPT Engineer to a platform valued at $6.6B.

 Open post

 Lovable - an example of how an open-source project turns into a platform AI product.
-The company has gone from a CLI code generation utility to a full-stack AI builder, where the user controls development through a dialogue with an agent.
+It is one of the clearest vibe-coding cases: the user steers development through a conversation with an agent while the platform assembles a working application.

 • Anton Osika - co-founder, engineering background in ML and physics (including CERN experience).

-• Fabian Hedin is co-founder, serial entrepreneur and engineer.
+• Fabian Hedin - co-founder, serial entrepreneur, and engineer.

 Timeline